University Accreditation, Program and Enrollment Information

-John Brown University, founded in Northwest Arkansas in 1919, serves over 2,200 students from 39 nations and 40 states.
+John Brown University, founded in Northwest Arkansas in 1919, serves over 2,600 students from 37 nations and 40 states.
 JBU is a Christian university committed to providing quality academics within a distinctly Christian community.
 The university has no denominational affiliation and admits students of any faith.
-JBU is a vibrant and growing independent Christian university of the arts, sciences, and professions.
+JBU is a vibrant and growing independent Christian university of the arts, sciences and professions.

 John Brown University